-3 We borrow these categories from a large literature in humanistic or value psychology (e.g. Maslow 1968, Rogers 1961).
+7 We borrow these categories from a large literature in humanistic or value psychology (e.g. Maslow 1968, Rogers 1961).

-4 The underlying theories are manifold, and include the urge to master one's environment for its own sake (White 1959) to be an origin (DeCharms 1968), to resist loss of control (Brehm 1966) and the reflection of perceived control in more effective behavior and higher positive affects (Bandura 1977, Seligman 1992).
+8 The underlying theories are manifold, and include the urge to master one's environment for its own sake (White 1959) to be an origin (DeCharms 1968), to resist loss of control (Brehm 1966) and the attributes are also characterized as providing "flow experience" (Csikszentmihalyi 1990), i.e. when one is completely immersed in an activity, often a hobby.